 The Dalton Township Fire Department was established in 1952 by the Township Board, to protect and preserve the lives and property of the citizens of Dalton Township and the Village of Lakewood Club from fire and to assist them in emergency situations.
-Originally, there were two departments, # 1 & 2 one in Twin Lake and one in the Village of Lakewood Club.
+Originally, there were two departments, # 1 & 2 one in Twin Lake and one in the Village of Lakewood Club (which were formed in 1945).
 In 1995 it was decided to combine Department's 1 & 2 into one department, centrally located in Dalton Township, a new 9700 sq. ft. station was constructed and house all of the assets of the Dalton Township Fire Department.

-It is the duty and responsibility of the department to enforce the laws of the State of Michigan and the ordinances of Dalton Township; which provide for protection of life and property against fire.
+It is the duty and responsibility of the department to enforce the fire service laws of the State of Michigan and the ordinances of Dalton Township; which provide for protection of life and property against fire.
 It is the further duty and responsibility of the department to constantly strive for optimum efficiency in maintenance and operation of its facilities, equipment and personnel for the prevention and extinguishment of fires and to be ready to respond to any emergency whether natural or technological in nature.

 The department is led by the Fire Chief whose duties are to direct and administer all operations and personnel of the department.
 The chief is appointed by and performs the duties of this position under the administrative guidance of the Township Board.
-The classified personnel of the department include the Deputy Chief, Captain, Lieutenants, Firefighters, Probationary Firefighter, and Cadets.
+The classified personnel of the department include the Fire Chief, Deputy Fire Chief, Captain, Lieutenant, Firefighter, Probationary Firefighter, and Cadet.

-The Dalton Township Fire Department is presently operating with a compliment of 16 personnel; 1 Fire Chief, 1 Deputy Chief, 1 Fire Captain, 2 Lieutenants, 9 Firefighters, and 2 Probationary Firefighters & 2 Cadets.
+The Dalton Township Fire Department is presently operating with a compliment of 19 personnel; 1 Fire Chief, 1 Deputy Fire Chief, 1 Captain, 3 Lieutenants, 6 Firefighters, and 5 Probationary Firefighters & 2 Cadet.

-For operational purposes, the personnel of the department are divided into 2 companies, each with a complement of personnel under the direction of a Lieutenant who is responsible to the Captain.
+For operational purposes, the personnel of the department are divided into 3 companies, each with a complement of personnel under the direction of a Lieutenant who is responsible to the Captain.
 The Lieutenants are also assigned other "areas of responsibility" within the fire department.
 The Captain is in charge of the station and is responsible for the maintenance of all station equipment, and facilities.
 The Deputy Chief also functions as the departments training officer, and functions as the Fire Chief in his absence.

-The department served a population of 9300 covering an area of 36 square miles.
-The Fire Department is also contracted to the Cedar Creek Township to provide fire and EMS services to area of 10 square miles with a population of 1000.
-The Fire Department enjoys an ISO rating of a 6/9.
+The department serves a population of 9300 (yearlong residents) covering an area of 36 square miles.
+The Fire Department is also contracted to the Cedar Creek Township to provide fire and EMS services to an area of 10 square miles with a population of around 1000.
+The Fire Department enjoys an ISO rating of a 5.